pubkey/rxdb/docs-src/replication-firestore.md

 # Replication with Firestore from Firebase

 With the `replication-firestore` plugin you can do a two-way realtime replication between your client side [RxDB](./) Database and a [Cloud Firestore](https://firebase.google.com/docs/firestore) database that is hosted on the Firebase platform.
+It will use the [RxDB Replication Protocol](./replication.md) to manage the replication streams, error- and conflict handling.

 <p align="center">
   <img src="./files/alternatives/firebase.svg" alt="Firebase" height="40" />
 </p>

-This can bring multiple benefits:
+Replicating your Firestore state to RxDB can bring multiple benefits compared to using the Firestore directly:
 - It can reduce your cloud fees because your queries run against the local state of the documents without touching a server and writes can be batched up locally and send to the backend in bulks.
 This is mostly the case for read heave applications.
 - You can run complex NoSQL queries on your documents because you are not bound to the [Firestore Query](https://firebase.google.com/docs/firestore/query-data/queries) handling.
 You can also use local indexes, [compression](./key-compression.md) and [encryption](./encryption.md) and do things like fulltext search, fully locally.
 - Your application can be truly [Offline-First](./offline-first.md) because your data is stored in a client side database.
 In contrast Firestore by itself only provides options to support [offline also](https://cloud.google.com/firestore/docs/manage-data/enable-offline) which more works like a cache and requires the user to be online at application start to run authentication.